 NFP effectiveness studies are, in some ways, simpler—at least numerically—than those for other medical treatments.
 The participants in the study either become pregnant, or they don’t—there isn’t much of a grey area.
 Unlike other medical treatments, defining success is simple—if couples were able to successfully avoid pregnancy over the span of the 1-year study, then the method was effective.

-To set up an NFP method effectiveness study, researchers enroll a group of sexually active women who indicate they want to avoid pregnancy (if you frequent NFP groups online, these are women who are “trying to avoid” or TTA).
+To set up an NFP method effectiveness study, researchers enroll a group of sexually active women who indicate they want to avoid pregnancy (these are women who are “trying to avoid” or TTA).
 The women will need to fit the specific criteria of the study—if it’s a study on women in regular cycles, then women who just had a baby and women who are approaching menopause won’t be included.
 The researchers teach the women how to practice the method correctly, including how to identify which days are fertile and which days are not.
 They direct women to abstain from intercourse on fertile days.
 A normal part of most modern NFP methods is “charting,” so, just like normal NFP users do, the women in the study keep a chart of their daily fertile signs and acts of intercourse.

 At the end of the year, the researchers review the data to determine the success rate of the study.
 This is when the effectiveness rates will be calculated.
 The study will report the perfect use rate (sometimes called the correct use rate) and typical use rate (sometimes called the total pregnancy rate).